 However, although this strategy improves price predictability, congestion-based pricing remains a problem.
 The Ethereum team, led by Vitalik Buterin, is busily developing a new, scalable version of Ethereum, which seeks to solve the issue of congestion-based pricing.

-Making Gas Fees on Blockchain Affordable
+Making Gas Fees Affordable on Blockchain After “The Merge”

 The Ethereum 2.0 upgrade or Merge will take place in September 2022, the Ethereum team finally revealed in an announcement after repeated delays.
 The proof-of-stake consensus model will replace the proof-of-work consensus in Ethereum 2.0, which is intended to increase scalability, security, and efficiency.
+As stated by the head of Ethereum team, Vitalik Buterin, Ethereum is working relentlessly to reduce the network congestion over the main chain.
+The proof of stake consensus mechanism is expected to bring a change in the high gas fees charged by the platform and lessen it, as Ethereum enthusiasts across the world are hoping.

 This will greatly increase transaction throughput (Ethereum 1.0 can process about 30 transactions per second, whereas Ethereum 2.0 claims to complete 100,000 per second), and it will greatly cut gas costs by lowering the computational power required for each transaction.
 Users have been relying heavily on Layer 2 protocols in place of the much-anticipated upgrade to enable faster and less expensive transactions.
+The layer 2 protocols are able to process all the transactions like the main chain but have significantly lesser traffic.
+This helps the users get their transactions processed faster and that too by paying less gas fees.

+First of all, you need to understand what is layer 2 protocol.
+It is a new blockchain layer that operates on top of an already existing blockchain network.
+It helps to improve the scalability and efficiency of the network through taking up part of the traffic for processing.
+Once done processing the workload, a layer 2 protocol reports back to the main network to record the final work.
 In order to increase transaction throughput and lower gas fees, blockchains like Layer 2 protocols (L2), alternative scaling frameworks, are built on top of already-existing Layer 1 blockchains such as Ethereum.
 Sidechains and rollups are the two Layer 2s that are most widely used and trusted by users to avoid high gas fees during peak times on the Ethereum network.

 A side chain is an independent blockchain network linked to a parent blockchain by a two-way bridge.
 Sidechains enable secure token transfers back and forth between blockchains through smart contracts.
 Although sidechains are linked to the main blockchain (mainnet), they run on their own consensus methods.